Can country living and a new EV plant coexist? Some Georgians say no.

 But for Phyllis Reed, a Black professional who commutes two hours to work in Atlanta, the racial and class aspects of resistance to the Rivian plant are unmistakable.
 A lot of it, she says, is a function of white property ownership, going back to before the Civil War.

-Bruze Altznauer, the mayor of Rutledge, sees a way for the plant to meet the needs of past and future, stewardship and progress.
+Bruce Altznauer, the mayor of Rutledge, sees a way for the plant to meet the needs of past and future, stewardship and progress.
 “My job is not just to protect the citizens who are celebrating the town’s 150th anniversary this year,” he says.
 “I’ve got to make sure there’s a 300th birthday.”

 The hummingbird-specked lifestyle and sometimes-brutal history of Morgan County, Georgia, are all wrapped up in a document drily called the “2017-2036 Issue Based Comprehensive Plan.”